What To Know About Triangular Alopecia

 Triangular alopecia, as the name suggests, is a type of patterned hair loss that leaves a non-scarring triangular bald spot on the scalp.
 But it’s not always strictly a triangle; it can also be somewhat circular or oval or lance-shaped (like the leaf tapering to a pointed apex).

-One study published in Pediatric Dermatology found that it had an incidence of 0.11%, but many researchers take issue with this number because of how triangular alopecia has historically been diagnosed.
+It has been reported that triangular alopecia has an incidence of 0.11%, but many researchers take issue with this number because of how triangular alopecia has historically been diagnosed.
 It’s believed to be more common yet widely underreported.

 Parents don’t always realise that their children might be born with this condition.
 Because hair loss in newborns is quite common yet temporary, it’s possible that they try to wait out the bald spot.
 However, usually, parents end up seeking help after the child turns 2.